statkwon/blog/content/ML/Linear Regression/_index.md

 $R$ is an upper-triangular matrix, so we just use the back-substitution to solve the equation above.
 For example, first we can get $\hat{\beta}_p=\dfrac{\mathbf{y}_p\cdot\mathbf{z}_p}{\Vert\mathbf{z}_p\Vert^2}$, then $\hat{\beta}\_{p-1}=\dfrac{\mathbf{y}\cdot\mathbf{z}\_{p-1}}{\Vert\mathbf{z}\_{p-1}\Vert^2}-\hat{\beta}_p\dfrac{\mathbf{x}_p\cdot\mathbf{z}\_{p-1}}{\Vert\mathbf{z}\_{p-1}\Vert^2}$.
 Repeating this process, we can obtain $\hat{\boldsymbol{\beta}}$.

 ---

-Linear Regression is a bit classical model, but still has some advantages.
-It's prediction performance can outperform the latest methods in some specific situations such as small data, low SNR, or sparse data.
-Also, it can be expanded to nonlinear models by transforming the inputs.

 **Reference**